fury-gl/fury/docs/source/posts/2023/2023-08-24-final-report-tvcastillod.rst

 The DTI visualization pipeline is fairly complex, a level of uncertainty arises, which, if visualized, helps to assess the accuracy of the model.
 This measure is not currently implemented, and even though the are several methods to calculate a visualize the uncertainty in the DTI model, because of its simplicity and visual representation, we considered Matrix Perturbation Analysis (MPA) proposed by Basser [1]_.
 This measurement is visualized as double cones representing the variance of the main direction of diffusion, for which raymarching tecnique was also used in the creation of these objects.

-Below is a demo of how this new feature is intended to be used, an image of diffusion tensor ellipsoids and their associated uncertainty cones.

 Details of the implementation:

 - *Source of uncertainty*: The method of MPA arises from the susceptibility of DTI to dMRI noise present in diffusion-weighted images (DWIs), and also because the model is inherently statistical, making the tensor estimation and other derived quantities to be random variables [1]_.
 For this reason, this method focus on the premise that image noise produces a random perturbation in the diffusion tensor estimation, and therefore in the calculation of eigenvalues and eigenvectors, particularly in the first eigenvector associated with the main diffusion direction.